puppetlabs/puppet-docs/source/community/puppet_projects_redmine_workflow.markdown

 #### Related to open pull request

 There is an open pull request which fixes this issue  -- it would be wonderful if you could try the code that is posted here: https://github.com/puppetlabs/puppet/pull/XXX and comment on #XXXX with any issues you run into.

+#### Needs more information

+I've put this ticket's status into "Needs more Information" and assigned it to you.
+Please either (a) update it with the information I've requested and re-assign it to me if you need more help, or (b) change the status to "Closed" if you were able to resolve the issue on your own.